Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Preheat your oven to 425 degrees.
-Spray a 8 by 8 inch baking dish with cooking spray.
+• Preheat your oven to 425 degrees Fahrenheit.
+Spray a 1 1/2 quart baking dish with cooking spray.

-• After peeling and slicing your potatoes put them in a large bowl and cover with chicken stock and heavy cream so they don’t brown as you prepare the rest of the recipe.
+• As you peel and slice your potatoes, put the potatoes in a large bowl filled with the chicken stock and heavy cream.
+This will prevent them from browning as you prepare the rest of your recipe.

-• Over medium heat in a large dutch oven, melt the butter.
-Add in the onion and cook until translucent, 5 to 7 minutes.
+• Over medium heat in a large Dutch oven, melt the butter.
+Add in the onion and cook until translucent, about 5 to 7 minutes.
 Add in the garlic powder, salt, thyme, and black pepper.

-• Add the potatoes, cream, and stock to the dutch oven and bring to a simmer.
-Cover and cook for 10 minutes or until the potatoes are tender and can be sliced with a paring knife with little resistance.
+• Add the potatoes, cream, and stock to the Dutch oven and bring to a simmer.
+Cover and cook for 10 minutes or until the potatoes are tender and can be sliced with a small knife with little resistance.

 • Transfer the potato mixture to the baking dish and smooth into an even layer.
 Top with the cheddar cheese and bake for 10 minutes.
-Remove from the oven, top with French’s® Crispy Fried Onions and bake for an additional five minutes.
+Remove from the oven, top with the fried onions.
+Bake for an additional 5 minutes.

 • Let stand 10 minutes.
 Garnish with fresh parsley and serve.